 Translation: You're on your own, and that's not a good thing.

-Everyone expects a learning curve in a new role, but if your first week involves being handed high-priority tickets with no guidance, you’re being set up to fail.
+Everyone expects a learning curve in a new role, but if your first week involves being handed high-priority tickets with no guidance — because there's no real triage system sorting the queue in the first place — you're being set up to fail.
 Once, I gave a new hire a critical server issue to fix on day three.
-They didn’t even know how to access the remote desktop yet.
-That one’s on me, and I’ll own it.
-If your experience feels similar, it’s time to worry.
+They didn't even know how to access the remote desktop yet.
+That one's on me, and I'll own it.
+If your experience feels similar, it's time to worry.

 What this looks like: